JavierLaz/PracticalworkII/README.md

 The information exposed in the page is recovered from resources like https://d2l.ai/ https://www.geeksforgeeks.org/ https://www.w3schools.com/
 ## Problems
 There were no noticeable difficulties.

+# Topic.html push

+## Stages of development

+### Page division
+The division of the page was done through new css classes for the net page.
+These conist on .net-container , .net-row and .net-page .
+Which have a display:table , table-row and table-cell respectively.
+These properties allow for an even  distribution of the sites.
+The rest of the properties were experimented on until reaching a decent layout.

+## Problems
+There were no noticeable difficulties.